Chapbook: Production and distribution

 Chapbooks were cheap, anonymous publications that were the usual reading material for lower-class people who could not afford books.
-Members of the upper classes occasionally owned chapbooks, perhaps bound in leather with a personal monogram.
+Members of the upper classes occasionally owned chapbooks, and sometimes bound them in leather.
 Printers typically tailored their texts for the popular market.
 Chapbooks were usually between four and twenty-four pages long, and produced on rough paper with crude, frequently recycled, woodcut illustrations.
-They sold in the millions.

-After 1696 English chapbook peddlers had to be licensed, and 2,500 of them were then authorized, 500 in London alone.
+Millions of chapbooks were sold each year.
+After 1696, English chapbook peddlers had to be licensed, and 2,500 of them were then authorized, 500 in London alone.
 In France, there were 3,500 licensed colporteurs by 1848, and they sold 40 million books annually.

-The centre of chapbook and ballad production was London, and until the Great Fire of London (1666) the printers were based around London Bridge.
+The centre of the chapbook and ballad production was London, and until the Great Fire of London in 1666 the printers were based around London Bridge.
 However, a feature of chapbooks is the proliferation of provincial printers, especially in Scotland and Newcastle upon Tyne.
 The first Scottish publication was the tale of Tom Thumb, in 1682.

 Content

 Chapbooks were an important medium for the dissemination of popular culture to the common people, especially in rural areas.
-They were a medium of entertainment, information and (generally unreliable) history.
-In general, the content of chapbooks has been criticized, though, for their unsophisticated narratives which were heavily loaded with repetition and emphasized adventure through mostly anecdotal structures.
-They are nonetheless valued as a record of popular culture, preserving cultural artifacts that may not survive in any other form.
+They were a medium of entertainment and information.
+Though the content of chapbooks has been criticized as unsophisticated narratives which were heavily loaded with repetition and emphasized adventure through mostly anecdotal structures, they are valued as a record of popular culture, preserving cultural artefacts that may not survive in any other form.

 Chapbooks were priced for sales to workers, although their market was not limited to the working classes.
 Broadside ballads were sold for a halfpenny, or a few pence.
 Prices of chapbooks were from 2d. to 6d., when agricultural labourers' wages were 12d. per day.
-The literacy rate in England in the 1640s was around 30 percent for males and rose to 60 percent in the mid-18th century (see Education in the Age of Enlightenment).
+The literacy rate in England in the 1640s was around 30 percent for males and rose to 60 percent in the mid-18th century.
 Many working people were readers, if not writers, and pre-industrial working patterns provided periods during which they could read.
-Chapbooks were undoubtedly used for reading to family groups or groups in alehouses.

-They even contributed to the development of literacy.
-The author and publisher Francis Kirkman wrote about how they fired his imagination and his love of books.
-There is other evidence of their use by autodidacts.